Precious coral: Conservation

 Intensive fishing, particularly in shallow waters, has damaged this species along the Mediterranean coastline, where colonies at depths of less than 50 metres are much diminished.
-Fishing and now climate change threaten their persistence.
+Fishing and climate change threaten their persistence.
 The three oldest Mediterranean marine protected areas—Banyuls, Carry-le-Rouet and Scandola, off the island of Corsica—all host substantial populations of C. rubrum.
 Since protection was established, colonies have grown in size and number at shallow and deeper depths.